IrinaUM/IrinaUM/README.md

 - 👋 Hi, I’m @IrinaUM
 - 👀 I’m interested in NLP
-- 🌱 I’m currently learning Practical Machine Learning Course
+- 🌱 I’m currently learning Practical Machine Learning Course on Coursera

 <!---
 IrinaUM/IrinaUM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.